 - Achieved a complete defense finding in a bench trial concerning a breach of contract claim brought against a national retailer.

 - Successfully defended a national fast-food chain against claims of discrimination, assault and battery, intentional infliction of emotional distress, and other related torts.

 - Represented a national telecommunications company against claims of disability discrimination.

 - Obtained multiple “no reasonable cause” findings before the EEOC and related state agencies, often effectively ending plaintiffs’ claims for discrimination,

 Honors & Leadership

 - Member, Colorado Bar Association

 - Member, Denver Bar Association

-- Member, Board of Directors, IN!
-The Colorado Initiative for Inclusive Higher Education
+- Secretary and member of the Executive Board of Directors for IN!, The Colorado Initiative for Inclusive Higher Education

 Seminars & Speaking Engagements